 - Book hostels in advance, especially in Puerto Natales for the W Trek.
 The best ones get booked up ahead of time.

-- Use free campsites for trekking where possible.
-If you’re doing the W Trek, you will need to book the free campsites well in advance to secure a pitch.
+- Use campsites for trekking where possible.
+If you’re doing the W Trek, you will need to book the campsites well in advance to secure a pitch.

 - If you pass through the Chilean city of Punta Arenas, take a trip to Zona Franca.
 This is a large tax-free shopping zone, which is great for stocking up on food and equipment for treks.